ooni/ooni.org/content/post/zambia-elections-report.md

 political criticism towards the PF party and report on human rights violations.
-Overall, [*90 different websites*](https://github.com/citizenlab/test-lists/blob/master/lists/zm.csv)
-- mostly grouped under the “political criticism” and “human rights” categories - are included in the Zambian test list, and were tested for censorship.
+Overall, [*90 different websites*](https://github.com/citizenlab/test-lists/blob/master/lists/zm.csv) , mostly grouped under the “political criticism” and “human rights” categories, are included in the Zambian test list, and were tested for censorship.

 A core limitation to the study is the *bias* in terms of the URLs that